 - development of expertise in the creation, management, and use of digitized library, museum and archive collections as a participant in the JISC funded ‘Look here’ project;

-- creation of guides (A curator's guide & Indentifying plastics toolkit) relating to the identification and preservation of plastics under the egis of the Plastics SSN with support from the Museums Galleries and Archives Commission and Arts Council England;
+- creation of guides (A curator's guide to plastics, Indentifying plastics toolkit & A curator's guide to synthetic garments) relating to the identification and preservation of plastics under the egis of the Plastics SSN with support from the Museums Galleries and Archives Commission, Arts Council England and Art Fund;

 - exploration of leading-edge curatorial practices, as in the 10 Most wanted project funded by the Digital Research and Development Fund for the Arts, a partnership between Nesta, the Arts Council England and the Arts and Humanities Research Council;

 - exploration of models of industry for small specialist museums through Symbiosis: model of of resilience for small specialist museums.